tencent cloud

 Next, perform the following steps to make simple modifications to the initialized project, so that it can be quickly deployed through a web function.
 The steps of project transformation are as follows:

-bootstrap file in the project root directory.
+1. Add the scf_bootstrap bootstrap file Create the scf_bootstrap bootstrap file in the project root directory.
 This file is used to configure environment variables, specify service bootstrap commands, and make sure that your service can be started normally through this file.

 Note:

-must have the executable permission of755
+scf_bootstrap must have the executable permission of 755 or 777.

-directory are readable/writable.
+2. Modify the file read/write path In the SCF environment, only files in the /tmp directory are readable/writable.
 If you select other directories, write will fail due to the lack of permissions.
-Therefore, you need to inject environment variables in the scf_bootstrap
+Therefore, you need to inject environment variables in the scf_bootstrap file to adjust the output directory of the Laravel framework:

 #!/bin/bash